 Let’s examine the factors that decide how much you pay for LinkedIn ads.

-Your objective is the action you want users to take after seeing your ad.
-It shapes how LinkedIn optimizes and charges for your campaign.
+Your campaign objective is the action you want users to take after seeing your ad.
+They are grouped into three categories: awareness, consideration, and conversion.

 Objectives also affect which ad formats, optimization goals, and bidding strategies are available for your campaigns.